alfiecg24/TrollInstallerX/README.md

 Either:
 - You're on a non-MacDirtyCow supported version, and are not connected to the internet, or;
 - You're using a Yellow iPhone 14 or Yellow iPhone 14 Plus on iOS 16.3 (20D50), in which case, [open a GitHub Issue](https://github.com/alfiecg24/TrollInstallerX/issues/new/choose).

+> Why does TrollInstallerX say "failed to install persistence helper" using the indirect method?

+The indirect method is not perfect, and sometimes it will fail to install the persistence helper.
+If this happens, simply shut down your device, turn it back on, and try again.
+If you repeatedly have issues with the same app, try using a different app.

 > Why does TrollInstallerX not support iOS 17.0?